emrecpp/PacketHandler/README.md

-# Packet
+# Packet Handler for Python
-With Socket, Send, Recv and Parse data
+With Socket, Send, Recv and Parse data.